Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 North Texas Stats and Trends

-- The Mean Green are 3-3 ATS when underdogs by 2.5 points or more this year.
+- So far this year, the Mean Green have been installed as underdogs by a 2.5-point margin or more six times and are 3-3 ATS in those contests.

-- North Texas' games this season have hit the over on two of six set point totals (33.3%).
+- North Texas' games this year have hit the over on two of six set point totals (33.3%).

-- When North Texas amasses more than 439 yards, the team is 2-1 against the spread and 1-3 overall.
+- North Texas is 2-1 against the spread and 1-3 overall when the team picks up over 439 yards.

-- The Mean Green have turned the ball over four more times (13 total) than the Owls have forced a turnover (9) this season.
+- This year the Mean Green have turned the ball over 13 times, four more than the Owls' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.